choyakawa/EasyDeL/docs/upstream_diff.md

 In both `training_step(...)` and `evaluation_step(...)`:

-- replace the local merge pattern `module = state.merge(tree)`
-- construct:
-  - `tree_other = tree_map(lambda x: stop_gradient(asarray(x)) if hasattr(x, "shape") else x, state.graphother)`
-- then call:
+- build `tree_other` from `state.graphother`
+- wrap tensor-like leaves with `jax.lax.stop_gradient(...)`
+- merge the module explicitly with:
   - `nn.merge(state.graphdef, tree, tree_other)`

-This change should be applied symmetrically in train and eval code paths.

-## 7. The local GLM implementation must match local expectations better than upstream does
+## 6. The local GLM implementation intentionally diverges from upstream

 ### Motivation

-The local branch carries a GLM-specific compatibility patch.
-The goal is not to create a more generic GLM implementation.
-The goal is to make the GLM module structure align with local training and weight expectations.
+The local branch expects GLM internals that better match the local checkpoints and training assumptions than the upstream implementation does.

 ### Behavioral target

-After reproducing this divergence:

-- GLM MLP structure should use separate gate and up projections rather than a fused gate-up projection
-- GLM attention projections should use local bias choices
-- GLM rotary embedding creation should follow the local configuration path
+The GLM MLP and attention projections should follow the local structure, not upstream's current one.

 ### Reconstruction steps

 #### File: `easydel/modules/glm/modeling_glm.py`

-Change the MLP structure:
+`GlmMLP` differs by:

-- replace a fused `gate_up_proj` projection with:
+- replacing `gate_up_proj` with separate:
   - `gate_proj`
   - `up_proj`
   - `down_proj`
-- in the forward pass:
-  - compute `gate = act_fn(gate_proj(hidden_states))`
-  - compute `up = up_proj(hidden_states)`
+- computing SwiGLU as:
-  - multiply `gate * up`
+  - `down_proj(act(gate_proj(x)) * up_proj(x))`
-  - pass through `down_proj`
-- keep checkpoint labels around these operations

-Change attention projection creation:

-- override `_create_q_proj(...)` to use `use_bias=True`
-- override `_create_k_proj(...)` to use `use_bias=True`
+`GlmAttention` differs by overriding projection builders:

-- override `_create_v_proj(...)` to use `use_bias=True`
+- `q_proj`, `k_proj`, `v_proj` use `use_bias=True`
-- override `_create_o_proj(...)` to use `use_bias=False`
+- `o_proj` uses `use_bias=False`

-Change rotary construction:

-- override `_create_rotary(...)`
-- call `config.get_basic_rope(...)`
-- use:
-  - `head_size=self.head_dim`
-  - `rotary_dim=self.head_dim`
+- rotary embedding creation uses:
   - `base=getattr(config, "rope_theta", 100000000.0)`
   - `is_neox_style=False`

-This file represents a local model-compatibility patch, not a general upstream design preference.

-## 8. Local attention kernels should not force `logits_dtype`
+## 7. Local attention kernels do not force `logits_dtype`

 ### Motivation

-The local branch carries a narrow kernel-level compatibility tweak: do not force `logits_dtype` at the flash-attention call site.
+The local branch avoids hard-coding `logits_dtype=jnp.bfloat16` in these flash-attention call sites.

 ### Behavioral target

-After reproducing this divergence:

-- the flash-attention call path should no longer explicitly pass `logits_dtype=jnp.bfloat16`
+The kernels should inherit the upstream/default dtype behavior instead of forcing bf16 logits.

 ### Reconstruction steps

 #### File: `easydel/operations/kernels/flash_attention.py`

-At the flash attention invocation site:

-- remove or comment out the explicit `logits_dtype=jnp.bfloat16` argument
+- remove the forced `logits_dtype=jnp.bfloat16` argument from the flash-attention invocation

 #### File: `easydel/operations/kernels/paged_flash_attention.py`

-Do the same for paged flash attention:

-- remove or comment out the explicit `logits_dtype=jnp.bfloat16` argument
+- remove the forced `logits_dtype=jnp.bfloat16` argument from the paged flash-attention invocation

-The local branch leaves the rest of the attention call structure unchanged.

-## 9. Configuration typing is locally tightened

-### Motivation

-The local branch slightly narrows configuration shapes to match the local calling convention more closely.

-### Behavioral target

-After reproducing this divergence:

-- the typed trainer config should treat `track_memory` as `bool`, not `bool | float`

-### Reconstruction steps

-#### File: `easydel/infra/elarge_model/trainer_types.py`

-Change:

-- `track_memory: NotRequired[bool | float]`

-to:

-- `track_memory: NotRequired[bool]`

-This is a local typing-level divergence, separate from the training logic changes described earlier.

-## 10. A low-impact repository-level script mode difference remains

-### Motivation

-One tracked difference is not semantic.
-It is a file mode difference on a helper shell script.

-### Behavioral target

-After reproducing this divergence:

-- the file mode of the script should match the local branch rather than upstream

-### Reconstruction steps

-#### File: `scripts/mount_gcsfuse.sh`

-Reproduce the mode change:

-- upstream mode: executable
-- local mode: non-executable

-No content change is required for this file.

-## 11. Packed segment metadata must also drive model-side mask preparation

-### Motivation

-The local branch expects packed examples to remain usable after they leave the data pipeline.
-Carrying `segment_ids` alone is not sufficient if model input preparation does not convert them into the attention-mask metadata expected by downstream kernels.

-This divergence is therefore not just about data packing.
-It also ensures packed segment boundaries are converted into model-consumable mask structure automatically.

-### Behavioral target

-After reproducing this divergence:

-- model input preparation should notice `segment_ids`
-- if `mask_info` is missing, it should be derived from `segment_ids`
-- callers that pass packed samples with segment ids should not need to build `mask_info` manually

-### Reconstruction steps

-#### File: `easydel/infra/base_module.py`

-Update `EasyDeLBaseModule.prepare_inputs_for_call(...)`.

-Required behavior:

-- import `MaskInfo` from `ejkernel.types`
-- read `segment_ids` from `kwargs`
-- if `segment_ids` is present and `mask_info` is not already provided:
-  - build `MaskInfo.from_segments(jnp.asarray(segment_ids, dtype=jnp.int32))`
-  - assign it to `kwargs["mask_info"]`

-This is a small patch, but it is part of the actual upstream divergence because it connects packed sample metadata to the model-side attention path.

-## 12. Summary of what must be true if the divergence is reproduced correctly

-A correct reconstruction of the current local branch should produce all of the following outcomes:
+## 8. Summary

+If the local divergence has been reproduced correctly, these statements should all be true:

-- training can be limited by raw consumed examples
+- training may be bounded by raw-example consumption rather than only by optimizer steps
 - raw-item progress survives checkpoint save/load
-- progress bars and metrics can reflect raw-item progress
-- iterable Hugging Face datasets can contribute metadata-derived length information
+- source-backed and streaming datasets can contribute estimated lengths without pre-scanning
-- preprocessing emits explicit `labels` for masked SFT loss
+- SFT prompt/completion masking becomes explicit `labels` before packing
-- packing preserves those labels and keeps them aligned
-- packed padding uses `segment_ids=-1`
-- packed sequences also expose `decoder_segment_ids` and `decoder_positions` for packed-aware loss handling
+- packed training examples carry `labels`, `decoder_segment_ids`, and `decoder_positions`
-- packed `segment_ids` can automatically become model-side `mask_info`
-- a local end-to-end finetune script exists and supports LoRA-oriented workflows
+- packed causal loss never crosses segment boundaries when computing next-token loss
+- the repository contains a direct SFT entrypoint script for the local workflow
-- JAX-to-PyTorch export is adapted for multi-host TPU usage
+- JAX-to-torch export is multi-host-safe and chunked for large arrays
-- LoRA insertion preserves usable sharding semantics
+- LoRA wrappers preserve EasyDeL calling conventions and sharding metadata
-- trainer step functions explicitly merge auxiliary graph state
+- trainer step functions merge `graphother` explicitly
-- GLM modeling differs from upstream in a local compatibility-oriented way
+- the local GLM implementation and flash-attention call sites intentionally differ from upstream
-- flash attention call sites no longer force `logits_dtype`
-- local typing narrows `track_memory`
-- the repository preserves the local shell-script mode difference

-If any of those outcomes are missing, the local divergence has only been partially reproduced.